How to Determine Your Breast Pump Flange Size, for Both Sides

 This is a bit tricky.
 When we think about the size of our breasts, we generally think in terms of clothing and underwear.
 You are X size so you need Y bra size.
 Simple right?
 Since the flanges fit up against your breast tissue, the same concept should apply to your breast pump, right?

-Wrong!
+You might think so but that's not the case.
 The measurement on the flange is actually the size or diameter of the tunnel rather than the size or shape of the flange.

 That blew our minds when we first started pumping, too.
 And once you know this, certain things start to make sense: Like how it's hard to tell what size flange you just picked up because we’re looking at the biggest part of the flange.